Loading...

 2019

-SB 263 passed, requiring that vapor products and alternative nicotine products be taxed and regulated as other tobacco, implemented a 30% tax of wholesale price for vapor products, and established penalties for selling to minors, including internet sales.
-The NCIAA was also expanded to include e-cigarettes and vape products.
+The Nevada legislature passed Senate Bill 263 (SB263) requiring vapor products and alternative nicotine products to be taxed and regulated as other tobacco products (including a 30% tax of wholesale price) and established penalties for selling to minors, including internet sales.
+The NCIAA was also amended to include e-

 2021